 Core Course Week:

-The first part of the core course week in Copenhagen and short study tour to Southern Sweden focuses on the issues of immigration and integration in a comparative perspective between Denmark and Sweden.
+The first part of the core course week in Copenhagen and short study tour to Southern Denmark focuses on the issues of immigration and integration in Denmark.

 Long Study Tour:

-During this study tour, you will look at the treatment of migrants and minorities in Italy, learn about how immigration and integration are implemented in two contrasting parts of Europe, Italy, and Denmark, and develop perspectives on the EU’s attempts to implement a common solution for handling the refugee crisis.
+During this study tour, you will look at the treatment of migrants and minorities in Greece, learn about how immigration and integration are implemented in two contrasting parts of Europe, Greece, and Denmark, and develop perspectives on the EU’s attempts to implement a common solution for handling the refugee crisis.